Glossary

 ### FQDN (Fully Qualified Domain Name)

 The public hostname the operator uses for their node.
-It may be **your own domain** (for example `node1.example.com`) or a **COTI-assigned** name when using the tunnel installer (`--with-frp`).
+It may be **your own domain** (for example `node1.example.com`) or a **COTI-assigned** name when using the tunnel installer (`--with-frp`), typically under a managed zone such as `*.testnet.nodes.coti.network` on testnet.

 The FQDN is a **prerequisite for rewards**: the ecosystem probes JSON-RPC through that name to determine uptime.
 See [**Installation**](/coti-documentation/node-ecosystem/installation.md), [**Own domain**](/coti-documentation/node-ecosystem/installation/installation-own-domain.md), and [**Wizard tunnel**](/coti-documentation/node-ecosystem/installation/installation-wizard-tunnel.md).